-Creating universal Emacs Lisp packages and scripts
+Creating universal Emacs Lisp packages and script

 A few weeks ago, I decided to create a dedicated Emacs package for work, which contains helpful commands specific to our team's workflow.
 Of course, not everyone in the company uses Emacs as their editor (and you cannot expect them to).
 This problem got me thinking - how can I create a fantastic DevX for the Emacs users, but at the same time without leaving out non-Emacs users?